Prevention of ischaemic events by early treatment of cerivastatin after acute myocardial infarction - PRINCESS

 Among patients with acute MI, early initiation of cerivastatin therapy was not associated with a significant reduction in the primary composite endpoint compared with a placebo/cerivastatin therapy, but was directionality in favor of early initiation despite being underpowered due to early trial discontinuation.
 Additionally, recurrent ischemic events were lower in the early cerivastatin group.
 These trends in efficacy and the safety profile, along with other large randomized trials such as PROVE-IT and MIRACL, support the early initiation of statin therapy in patients with a recent acute coronary syndrome.

 Wright RS.
 PRINCESS: Prevention of ischaemic events by early treatment of cerivastatin after acute myocardial infarction.
 Paper presented at the European Society of Cardiology Congress 2004, 29 August-1 September, Munich, Germany.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, ACS and Cardiac Biomarkers, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, ACS and Cardiac Biomarkers, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

 Keywords: Thrombolytic Therapy, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Creatine Kinase, Follow-Up Studies, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Disease-Free Survival, Pyridines, Lipoproteins, LDL, Cholesterol, Biological Markers, Heart Failure, Triglycerides